Exclusive Offer 50% Off One Month Of Unlimited Classes

 Drink water first

 Have water either next to your bed when you wake up or a glass left out in the kitchen that you can easily fill in the morning.
 Depending on what type of workout I’m doing, my water intake varies.
-If it’s intense and cardio based, like Bar Move I’ll probably have about 8 oz.
+If it’s intense and cardio based, like Bar Method Cardio I’ll probably have about 8 oz.
 If I’m taking a Bar Method or Advanced class I try to have double that at 16oz.
 And never forget to bring water to class!
 Sometimes I even add lemon, cucumber, or lime for a little extra detox.

 Proper hydration and a little fuel before a workout has so many little benefits that improve your body’s ability to hit those moves, hold them longer, stay in the muscle, and stretch deeper!